 Diesel retrofits reduce emissions of existing diesel engines via engine re-powering or installation of after-burn technologies.
 Examples include, but are not limited to: diesel oxidation catalysts (DOCs), catalytic exhaust mufflers, catalytic converters, closed crankcase ventilation/filtration systems, active- or passive-regeneration diesel particulate filters (DPFs), and selective catalyst reduction technology (SCRT).
 Level 2 and Level 3 retrofit technology applications are preferred where possible, because they reduce particulate matter emissions by 50% or more in many 2009 and older diesel engines.
 On-road applications include buses, trucks, service and utility vehicles.
 Off-road applications include construction equipment and some post-2009 off-road engines are also eligible for retrofit.

-Many diesel retrofit technologies have been verified or certified by the U.S. Environmental Protection Agency, the California Air Resources Board or other such boards / agencies.
+Many diesel retrofit technologies have been verified or certified by the U.S. Environmental Protection Agency, the California Air Resources Board or other such boards and agencies.
 Learn more about diesel retrofit technologies and verified technologies at:

 Click here to learn more about advanced vehicle technologies and technology providers that serve the North Carolina market.